paul-grassi/800-63-3/sp800-63c/sec4_federation.md

 ![Figure 1: Federation](media/federation.png)

-In a federation protocol, a triangle is formed between the subscriber, the IdP, and the RP (Figure 1).
+In a federation protocol, a triangle is formed between the subscriber, the CSP, and the RP (Figure 1).
 Depending on the specifics of the protocol, different information passes across each leg of the triangle at different times.
-The subscriber needs to be able to communicate with both the IdP and the RP, and the RP will often need to communicate directly to the IdP.
+The subscriber needs to be able to communicate with both the CSP and the RP, and the RP will often need to communicate directly to the CSP.

-The subscriber authenticates to the IdP using some form of primary credential, and then that authentication event is asserted to the RP across the network.
-The IdP can also make attribute statements about the subscriber as part of this process.
+The subscriber authenticates to the CSP using some form of primary credential, and then that authentication event is asserted to the RP across the network.
+The CSP can also make attribute statements about the subscriber as part of this process.
 These attributes and authentication event information are usually carried to the RP through the use of an assertion (see section 5.).

 ##4.1.
 Federation Models
 This section provides an overview of a few common models of identity federation currently in use.
 In these models, trust is established between members of the federation in several different ways.
 Some models mandate that federated parties have a high level of trust.
 Other models allow for parties with a diversity of trust relationships.